Hyperelliptic curves mapping to abelian varieties and applications to Beilinson's conjecture for zero-cycles: Rational Equivalences on Abelian Surfaces

-\begin{theo} Let $A$ be an abelian surface over an algebraically closed field $\kk$ and let $a,b\in A(\kk)$.
-Let $m_i^j\in\Z$ for $i=1,2$ and $j=1,2,3$ be such that the set of pure symmetric tensors $(m_1^j,m_2^j)\otimes (m_1^j,m_2^j)$ for $j=1,2,3$ spans $\Sym^2\Q^2$ as a $\Q$-vector space, \black and suppose the points $m_1^ja+m_2^jb$ for $j=1,2,3$ are each hyperelliptic.
-Let $B_{a,b}$ be the divisible hull of the subgroup of $A(\kk)$ generated by $a,b$. \black Then for every $c,d\in B_{a,b}$ the zero-cycle vanishes in $F^2(A)$. \end{theo} \begin{rem} \autoref{abel} follows because for any nonzero $m,n\in\Z$, the points $(1,0)\otimes(1,0)$, $(0,1)\otimes(0,1)$, and $(m,n)\otimes(m,n)$ span $\Sym^2\Q^2$. \end{rem} The theorem will follow from the following two key lemmas.
+We now proceed with a proof of \autoref{abelsurface1}. \black The theorem will follow from the key lemmas \autoref{bilinear} and \autoref{odd}.
 The first lemma is probably well-known to the experts, and it may have a simpler proof.
-For completeness we include a proof using some results from \cite{Gazaki2015}. \begin{lem} The element $z_{a,b}$ is bilinear and symmetric on $a,b$. \end{lem} \begin{proof} The symmetry is clear.
+For completeness we include a proof using some results from \cite{Gazaki2015}. \begin{lem} The map $A(\kk)\times A(\kk)\to F^2(A)$ given by $(a,b)\mapsto z_{a,b}$ is bilinear and symmetric. \black \end{lem} \begin{proof} The symmetry is clear.
 In \cite{Gazaki2015} the first author defined for an abelian variety $A$ over an arbitrary field $k$ a filtration $\{F^{r}(A)\}_{r\geq 0}$ extending the filtration $\CH_0(A)\supset F^1(A)\supset F^2(A)$.
-Among other properties, it follows by \cite[Proposition 3.4]{Gazaki2015} that there exists a well-defined homomorphism $\Psi: A(k)\otimes A(k)\to F^2(A)/F^{3}(A)$, with $\Psi(a\otimes b)=z_{a,b}$.
+Among other properties, it follows by \cite[Proposition 3.4]{Gazaki2015} that there exists a well-defined homomorphism $\Psi \colon A(k)\otimes A(k)\to F^2(A)/F^{3}(A)$, with $\Psi(a\otimes b)=z_{a,b}$.
 In the case of an abelian surface, it follows by \cite[Corollary 4.5]{Gazaki2015} that the group $F^3(A)$ is torsion, and hence over an algebraically closed field $\kk$ it vanishes.
-Thus, we have a linear map yielding the desired bilinearity.

-\end{proof} Since the group $F^2(A)$ is torsion-free, it follows by bilinearity that $z_{p,q}=0$ if $p$ or $q$ is a torsion point. \begin{cor} The Albanese kernel $F^2(A)$ vanishes if and only if $z_{a,a}=0$ for all $a\in A$. \end{cor} \begin{proof} The group $F^2(A)$ is generated by zero-cycles of the form $z_{a,b}$ with $a,b\in A$.
-Bilinearity and symmetry give from which the claim follows.
+Thus, we have a linear map yielding the desired bilinearity. \end{proof} An important consequence of \autoref{bilinear} is that there is a map $A(\kk)\otimes A(\kk)\to F^2(A)$ induced by $a\otimes b\mapsto z_{a,b}$. \black Since the group $F^2(A)$ is torsion-free, it follows by bilinearity that $z_{p,q}=0$ if $p$ or $q$ is a torsion point. \begin{cor} The Albanese kernel $F^2(A)$ vanishes if and only if $z_{a,a}=0$ for all $a\in A$. \end{cor} \begin{proof} The group $F^2(A)$ is generated by zero-cycles of the form $z_{a,b}$ with $a,b\in A$.
+Bilinearity and symmetry give